-A Study Access Plan outlines the recommended support needed to help you succeed at university.
+Work with us to develop a Study Access Plan that sets out and puts in place the recommended support needed to help you succeed at university.

 You must email your Study Access Plan to your subject coordinator each session.